davmac314/dinit/doc/linux/DINIT-AS-INIT.md

 You can use Dinit, in conjunction with other software, to boot your system and replace your current init system (which on most main distributions is now Systemd, Sys V init, or OpenRC).

 Be warned that a modern Linux system is complex and changing your init system will require some effort and preparation.

-Be warned that it is not a trivial task to take a system based on a typical Linux distribution and make it instead boot with Dinit.
+It is not a trivial task to take a system based on a typical Linux distribution that uses some particular init system and make it instead boot with Dinit.
 You need to set up suitable service description files for your system; at present there are no automated conversion tools for converting service descriptions or startup scripts from other systems.
 For example service files, please check the `services` subdirectory.

-Once you have service descriptions ready, to have Dinit run as your system init, replace your system's `/sbin/init` with a link to the `dinit` executable.
-For testing, it's a good idea to leave your existing init in place, and use Dinit by adding "init=/sbin/dinit" (for example) to the kernel command line when booting.
+Once you have service descriptions ready, you can test Dinit by adding "init=/sbin/dinit" (for example) to the kernel command line when booting.
+To have Dinit run as your system init (once you are satisfied that the service descriptions are correct and that the system is bootable via Dinit), replace your system's `/sbin/init` with a link to the `dinit` executable.

 *Note*: if your system boots via an "initrd" (initial ramdisk image), you might need to either adjust the ramdisk image to include `dinit` or switch